-Dr. Maggio has served as Board Member of the Italian Technology Cluster on Smart Communities, as member of the Net!Works ETP (European Technology Platform) Steering Board and in the Executive Board of the EAI (European Alliance for Innovation).
+Dr. Maggio has served as Board Member of the Italian Technology Cluster on Smart Communities and as member of the Net!Works ETP (European Technology Platform) Steering Board.

 J.1) L. Reggiani, G.M.
 Maggio, A. Gola and G. Tiberi, “Design of Interference-Resilient Medium Access for High Throughput WLANs”, Hindawi International Journal of Distributed Sensor Networks, vol. 2015 (2015), article ID 659569, August 2015.

 J.2) L. Reggiani and G.M.
 Maggio, “Orthogonal Convolutional Modulation for UWB-Impulse Radio Systems: Performance Analysis and Adaptive Schemes,” IEEE Trans. on Wireless Communications, vol. 8, issue 9, pp. 4550-60, September 2009.